khutchuasopi-ops/Qa-Manual-Testing-Portfolio/05-AI-Writing-Workspace-QA/Bug-Reports/BUG-008-new-chat-old-conversation.md

-# BUG-008 — New Chat Temporarily Displays the Previous Conversation
+# BUG-008 — New Chat Temporarily Shows Previous Conversation

-## Title
+## Summary

-New Chat temporarily displays the previous conversation
+When the user starts a **New Chat**, the previous conversation is temporarily displayed before the new conversation state is initialized.

 ## Preconditions

-- User is logged in.
+* User has access to AI Chat.
-- An existing AI Chat conversation contains messages.
+* An existing conversation contains previous messages.

 ## Steps to Reproduce

-1. Open AI Chat.
+1. Open **AI Chat**.
 2. Open an existing conversation containing messages.
-3. Click `New Chat`.
+3. Select **New Chat**.
-4. Observe the conversation area before entering any new text.
+4. Immediately observe the conversation area before entering a new message.
 5. Enter a new message.
-6. Observe the conversation area again.
+6. Observe the conversation again.

+## Actual Result

+After selecting **New Chat**, messages from the previous conversation are temporarily displayed.

+The previous conversation remains visible until the user enters a new message, after which the new conversation state is displayed.

 ## Expected Result

+After selecting **New Chat**, the previous conversation should be cleared immediately.

-Clicking `New Chat` should immediately open a clean conversation with no messages from the previous chat.
+The user should see a clean new conversation state before entering the first message.

-## Actual Result
-After clicking `New Chat`, the previous conversation remains visible temporarily.

-After entering a new message, the chat refreshes and the previous conversation disappears.

-## Priority
-Medium

 ## Severity

-Minor
+**Medium**

 ## Environment

-- Environment: Staging / Preview
-- Testing type: Manual QA
-- Area: AI Chat
+**Staging / Preview**

-## Evidence
+## Related Test Case

-Screen recording showing the previous conversation remaining visible immediately after clicking New Chat, followed by the state after entering a new message.
+**TC-022 — AI Chat: Start New Chat**

 ## Status

-Open
+**Open**

+## Reproduction

+**Reproduced during manual testing.**

+## Notes

+Displaying messages from a previous conversation when starting a new Chat can cause confusion and may make the user believe that the previous conversation is still active.

+The new Chat state should be initialized before the conversation area is displayed to the user.